7 Easy Steps: How to Crochet a Rose

 Step 4: Build the Larger Petals

 Chain 3 and turn.
-This key technique in how to crochet a rose.
 In each chain-2 space, work 2 double crochets.

-How to crochet a rose petals involves doubling the height of the petals and gives the rose its signature layered look.
-Keep your tension even so every petal is roughly the same size.
+Doubling the petal height here is what gives the rose its layered look.
+Keep your tension even so every petal comes out roughly the same size.

 Using the double crochet stitch here creates full, rounded petals.